 In addition to initiatives focused on recruitment and retainment of physicians, stakeholders should examine the incorporation of Advanced Practice Providers (APPs) into the oncology community.
-Studies show employing APPs such as nurse practitioners and physician assistants can help to improve the workforce issues in cancer care.19 While APPs can support clinical care, they also can contribute to administrative and operational tasks as well as patient education, genetic counseling, prevention, and survivorship care.20
+Studies show employing APPs such as nurse practitioners and physician assistants can help to improve the workforce issues in cancer care.
+While APPs can support clinical care, they also can contribute to administrative and operational tasks as well as patient education, genetic counseling, prevention, and survivorship care.
+Description of the physician and survivorship care.